mehratif1/Flight_Price_Analysis/README.md

  3. Does the ticket price depend on the chosen airline?
  4. Does the ticket price depend on the chosen routes?
  5. Does the ticket price depend on the number of stops?
- 6

  Data Source:
 In order to procced this analysis we gathered dataset from kaggel website https://www.kaggle.com/code/anshigupta01/flight-price-prediction/input

-Have been done next munipulations with the chosen dataset:
+ munipulations with the chosen dataset:

 1. Use head, dtypes, size function for better understabding of the dataset.
 2. Convet from excel format to csv in osder to rich lightweight and as a result faster execution of code.
 3. Cleaninng dataset, using isna function combine it with sum function to find out how much missing values in each column.
 Using dropna function with parameter how = any to delete all rows with missing values.
 Also delete column "Additional Info", becase there was no useful information for analysis.